 In order of highest performing to lowest performing

 Decoupling will always provide superior isolation over all other soundproofing methods or products.
-The most efficient way to decouple your wall in terms of installation and square footage loss is with the GenieClip® RST.
-With this option, we strongly recommend removing existing drywall and attaching the GenieClips® RST directly to the studs for maximum performance.
-An alternative to the GenieClip® RST is a double stud wall.
-However, to meet or exceed the performance of GenieClips® RST, the double stud wall assembly will end up around 12” thick, about double the thickness of a GenieClip wall assembly.
-View the GenieClip® RST.
+The most efficient ways to decouple your wall in terms of installation and square footage loss is with the GenieClip® RST or HushFrame Raft.
+With this option, we strongly recommend removing existing drywall and attaching the clip GenieClip® RST or Raft directly to the studs for maximum performance.
+An alternative to either is a double stud wall.
+However, to meet or exceed the performance of GenieClips® RST or Rafts, the double stud wall assembly will end up around 12” thick, about double the thickness of a GenieClip or Raft wall assembly.
+View the GenieClip® RST or HushFrame Raft.

 Adding Green Glue Compound between two layers of drywall is a mass loaded vinyl alternative that will provide significant gains in mid to high frequency isolation, as well as moderate gains in low frequency isolation.
 View Green Glue Compound tubes or Green Glue Compound pails.

 Depending on expectations, mass loaded vinyl alone may be enough for your project.
 This material will not help with isolation of low frequencies, but will help resolve typical resonance issues found in common construction materials.
-Contrary to popular belief, the mass of the vinyl is insignificant, how the vinyl resonates differently than the other materials in the wall is what creates the value of the vinyl.
+Contrary to popular belief, the mass of the vinyl is insignificant relative to the structure.
+How the vinyl resonates differently (essentially no resonance) than the other materials in the wall is what creates the value of the vinyl.
 View the TotalMass MLV.